 Ponder a world without music, not because “music” doesn’t exist, but because connection doesn’t.
-And perhaps this the root to Grimes’ pessimism over humans opting for tech’s “perfected Photoshop world” above authentic connection.
+And perhaps this is the root of Grimes’ pessimism over humans opting for tech’s “perfected Photoshop world” above authentic connection.
 In fairness, we would be foolish not to use technology’s potential to support human evolution, but we would be more foolish to allow it to replace us.
 So, be the things that make us irreplaceable.
 Welcome the unexpected.
 Actively seek connection.
 Remember that none of us are one genre or one mood, that we are too complex to be codified.

-Check out out Chasson Gracie’s thoughtful documentary here.
+Check out Chasson Gracie’s thoughtful documentary here.

 Originally published at https://greymatter.fm on March 9, 2020.